Pseudorandom Generators Against Advised Context-Free Languages: Our Challenges and Contributions

-In early 1980s, Blum and Micali \cite{BM84} proposed a generator that produces a sequence in which any reasonable adversary hardly predicts the sequence's next bit.
-Although fundamentally equivalent, Yao \cite{Yao82} considered a generator that produces a sequence which no adversary distinguishes from a uniformly random sequence with a small margin of error.
-Such a generator is known as a {\em pseudorandom generator}, which has played as an important cryptographic primitive.
-The existence of a (polynomial-time computable) pseudorandom generator is, unfortunately, unknown unless we impose certain unproven complexity-theoretical assumptions.
+In an analysis of the behaviors of languages, their corresponding {\em functions} defined on finite strings over certain alphabets have sometimes played a supporting role.
+Types of those functions vary considerably from an early example of functions computed by Mealy machines \cite{Mea55} and Moore machines \cite{Moo56} to more recent examples of acceptance probability functions (\eg \cite{Mac93}) and counting functions \cite{TYL10} and to an example of functions computed by npda's equipped with write-only output tapes \cite{Yam11,Yam14a,Yam14b}.
+Nonetheless, a field of such functions has been largely unexplored in formal language and automata theory, and our goal to the full understandings of structural properties of those functions still awaits to be fulfilled.
+Our particular interest in this paper rests in one of those structural properties, known as {\em pseudorandomness} against advised language families \cite{Yam11}, and its theoretical application to {\em pseudorandom generators}.

-As a main theme of this paper, we study a specific type of pseudorandom generator, whose adversaries are represented in a form of ``languages'' (or their ``characteristic functions''), compared to standard ``probabilistic algorithms.''
-Such a generator also appears when the generator's adversaries are ``Boolean circuits.''
-As our limited adversaries, we consider most fundamental languages in formal language theory---regular languages and context-free languages, which have been extensively studied since the 1950s.
-An immediate advantage of dealing with such weak adversaries is that we can obtain corresponding pseudorandom generators without any unproven assumption.
+The notion of pseudorandom generator dates back to early 1980s and it has since then become a key ingredient in modern cryptography and also it has made a significant impact on the development of computational complexity theory.
+An early generator that Blum and Micali \cite{BM84} proposed is designed to produce a sequence in which any reasonably powerful adversary hardly predicts the sequence's next bit.
+Yao's \cite{Yao82} generator, on the contrary, produces a sequence that no adversary distinguishes from a uniformly random sequence with a small margin of error.
+Those two formulations---unpredictability and indistinguishability---are essentially equivalent and the generators that are formulated accordingly are now known as {\em pseudorandom generators}.
+Since their introduction, the pseudorandom generators have played key roles in constructing various secure protocols as an important cryptographic primitive.
+However, the existence of a (polynomial-time computable) pseudorandom generator is still unknown unless we impose certain unproven complexity-theoretical assumptions, such as $\np\nsubseteq\bpp$ or the existence of polynomial-time one-way functions (see, \eg \cite{Gol01}).